-Unfortunately, for many different reasons this research is not widely known about and so there are a great many people in the community suffering needlessly from constant dressings and leg binding - and not being given the chance of a cure.
+There are a great many people in the community suffering needlessly from constant dressings and leg binding - and not being given the chance of a cure.
 The Whiteley Clinic can help.